Let's get started with a Microservice Architecture with Spring Cloud:

 4.2.
 Indexed Property

-Indexed properties have a collection as a value that can be individually accessed using an index number.
-As an extension to JavaBean, BeanUtils considers java.util.List type values as indexed as well.
+On the other hand, an indexed property has a collection as a value.
+We can access the individual elements of the collection using an index number.
+Naturally, as an extension to JavaBean, BeanUtils considers java.util.List type values as indexed as well.

 PropertyUtils.setIndexedProperty(course, "codes[1]", "CS02");